Whole Wheat Cinnamon Rolls with Fresh Milled Flour

 I am so excited to share this simple recipe for those looking to make soft, gooey homemade cinnamon rolls with whole wheat flour–especially fresh milled flour!

 Due to the time they take, cinnamon rolls are a labor of love–it’s no secret that they take several hours to make.
-That said, they aren’t difficult.
-I’ll offer plenty of tips to help you through the most common mistakes–see the Important Tips & Tricks section.
+But, they are not difficult!
+I’ll offer plenty of tips to help you through the most common mistakes.

 The ingredients needed to make the cinnamon rolls on a white marble backdrop.

-Here are some of the most important ingredients needed to make this incredible whole wheat cinnamon rolls recipe.
-For the full ingredient list, the recipe card at the bottom of the post:
+Here are some of the most important ingredients needed to make this gooey whole wheat cinnamon rolls recipe.
+For the full ingredient list, check the recipe card at the bottom of the post:

 Buttermilk – You don’t need much, just 1/4 cup.
 If you prefer not to buy a whole jug of buttermilk, measure 1/4 cup whole milk into a cup and add one teaspoon of lemon juice.
 Let sit for 5 minutes and you’ve made a homemade buttermilk substitute.

 Instant Yeast – Instant Yeast is best for this recipe.
-If you only have active dry, check the Substitutions section for altered instructions.
+If you only have active dry yeast, check the Substitutions section below for altered instructions.

 Maple Syrup – Just a touch to flavor the glaze, but you can skip this if needed.
 No need to replace with anything; the glaze will just be a bit thicker, but it doesn’t matter because it will melt on the warm rolls.